myDevicesIoT/cayenne-docs/docs/GETTINGSTARTED.md

 *   [Setup gateway with Loriot](#lora-loriot-network-setup-gateway-device)

 **2\.
-Make sure you have your LoRa account information**
+Make sure you have your LoRaWAN account information**

-If your device has not been previously registered with your LoRa network provider, you will need to provide your account information for the chosen LoRa network.
+If your device has not been previously registered with your LoRaWAN network provider, you will need to provide your account information for the chosen LoRa network.
 You will only need to enter this information once for each network provider used.

 Need an account?
 Here are some helpful links to creating an account based on which network you’ll be using.